How I Fixed OSC 52 Clipboard in xterm.js Through tmux

 return true

 })The format is \x1b]52;c;<base64>\x07 — c is the clipboard selection, the payload is base64-encoded text.
-Important: atob returns a binary string, not UTF-8.
+One gotcha: atob returns a binary string, not UTF-8.
 You need TextDecoder to handle non-ASCII characters correctly.

 Should have been the whole fix.
 Wasn't.